CPA Members Profiles - A

 I see my pots as containers of distilled thoughts, moments arrested in time expressing the narratives of their own making – objects of contemplation.

-I am a full-time senior lecturer in Ceramics at Cardiff school of Art & Design and have divided my time between teaching and working in my home studio.
+I am a full-time senior lecturer in Ceramics at Cardiff school of Art & Design and have divided my time between teaching and

 Making processes include throwing, turning, applications of terra sigillata, sawdust firings & gilding.